commonsensesoftware/more-rs-di/guide/src/guide/registration.md

 - No name collisions (because types are unique)
 - No changes to `ServiceDescriptor`

 In the previous code example there is nothing in place that restricts or defines which `dyn Thing` needs to be mapped.
 By definition, any `dyn Thing` _could_ be used, but a specific mapping is expected.
-To address that, we can refactor to use a `KeyedServiceRef<K,T>`.
+To address that, we can refactor to use a `KeyedRef<K,T>`.

 We also need to define some _keys_.
 A key is just a type used as a marker.
 A zero-sized `struct` is perfect for this case.
 For all intents and purposes, this struct acts like an enumeration.
 A key difference is that the required value is defined as part of the requested type, which an enumeration cannot do.